Distributionally Robust Multiclass Classification and Applications in Deep Image Classifiers: DRO-MLR in Deep Image Classifiers

-In this section, we apply the DRO-MLR formulation to deep CNN-based image classifiers, and show that our model improves the out-of-sample loss and accuracy by a significant margin under random and adversarial attacks on images.
-We provide a computationally efficient mechanism for inducing robustness to random and adversarial attacks in deep neural networks without incurring additional computational burden through interfering with only the final layer of the network.
-This is the key advantage compared to several past works \cite{dziugaite2016study, papernot2016distillation} which are computationally much more expensive.
-We adopt a metric learning based approach to approximate the transformation on the features resulted from the previous CNN layers.
-We compare our model with ERM (the final layer trained by ERM) to demonstrate the effectiveness of our model in inducing a smaller generalization error and test error rate, showing the power of the regularization scheme which is fundamentally rooted in DRO.
+We apply DRO-MLR to deep ViT based image classifiers, and provide an efficient mechanism for inducing robustness to random and adversarial attacks in deep neural networks through applying DRO to a random layer at each epoch, which is computationally efficient and can be generalized to any deep learning-based approaches.
+We adopt a metric learning approach to estimate an appropriate norm for defining the Wasserstein metric.
+Our method is compared with ERM and other adversarial training methods to demonstrate the effectiveness of our model in inducing a smaller generalization error and test error rate.